-Hot mix asphalt is most often sold by the ton and coverage varies based on the mix of aggregate and binder.
-Most asphalt mixes used for driveways and parking lots will weigh 145 pounds per cubic feet of coverage.
-Using this formula it is possible to find out how much asphalt is needed for a project.
+Hot mix asphalt is most often sold by the ton, and coverage varies based on the mix of aggregate and binder.
+Most asphalt mixes used for driveways and parking lots will weigh 142-148 pounds per cubic foot of coverage, with 145 being the average.

 To find the amount of asphalt needed, multiply the cubic footage by 145 to find the total weight needed, then divide by 2,000.

-Asphalt should be installed over a base of crushed rock that has been compacted.
+Most professionals suggest installing asphalt over a base of compacted crushed rock.
 Residential driveways installed over a sandy surface should have a 4″ compacted crushed gravel base, and driveways installed over clay should have an 8″ compacted crushed gravel base.
 Parking lots should also have an 8″ crushed gravel base.

 Asphalt driveways typically cost $4,000 – $8,000 to install, depending on the size, local labor rates, and amount of prep work needed.
-If an existing driveway needs to be removed the costs could increase.
-Labor rates vary in different regions and the overall cost will vary significantly with the cost of labor.
+If you need to remove an existing driveway, the costs could increase.
+Labor rates vary in different regions, and the overall cost will vary significantly with the cost of labor.